zainnn21/zainnn21/README.md

 ###

 <p align="left">I'm Zain from Indonesia<br><br>Full-Stack Developer with 1+ year of experience in building web applications.
-Currently open to opportunities and focused on full-stack development using JavaScript and React.
+Currently open to opportunities and focused on full-stack development using React and node.
 Skilled in Java, C, C#, HTML, CSS, and Spring Boot.
 Passionate about writing clean, scalable code and continuously learning new technologies.</p>

 ###